hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 - Check that ID DID's id-string is the base58 representation of the SHA2-256 hash of the `content` field.
 - If the object is supposed to be immutable:
   - Make sure that no object with the given ID exist on the ledger
-  - Make sure that no object with the `(name, version, transaction type)` exist on the ledger
+  - Make sure that no object with the `(rsName, rsVersion, rsType)` exist on the ledger
 - There can be additional validation logic depending on the Rich Schema object type such as
   - Checking that referenced objects are present on the ledger.
 This validation can be tricky in case of objects belonging to other ledgers.
-  - Checking that the content is a valid JSON-LD
+  - Checking that the content is valid (as a JSON-LD, or content's specific fields and types)